BRC-104 Protocol

 6.6 Unstake: usk

 As described in the Unstaking (Yield Farming) of Concepts chapter, for the BRC-100 Token Farming Pool, users should unstake the staked assets through the Angel Inscription with op: burn3 and cop: usk.
-For the self-custody staked BTC and BRC-20 Token, no explicit unstaking operation is required.
+For the self-custody staked BTC, BRC-20 Token and Runes Token, no explicit unstaking operation is required.
 When users stake or harvest, Rebase will be triggered to automatically check unstaking for all users.

 For example, the user unstakes 10 staked assets: "dex:lp_wbtc_brc100" in the Farming Pool: "staking:farming_dex@lp_wbtc_brc100".